fredericorecsky/configs/README.md

-# My linux bash terminal config
+# My bash terminal config

 This git repository contains a set of config files and bash scripts that have tooling that I use when doing software development or when I am doing any dev-ops task.

+It will work on mac and linux.

 ## Installing

-Assuming that you have curl installed on your system:
+Assuming that you have curl and git installed on your system:

      curl -L https://raw.githubusercontent.com/fredericorecsky/configs/master/bin/install_dev_configs | sh